Pick Of The Week: Economics Is For Everyone! (RSA)Blake Harris 08.03.2016

 …despite not having a degree in any of those fields.

 Only then, after bringing the viewer into the basis for Ha-Joon Chang’s speech, Cognitive Media illustrates the first extended metaphor.
 And it’s a wonderful one whose origin isn’t necessarily tied to anything Chang says directly, but fits the concept he’s talking about perfectly:

-This Wizard of Oz reference isn’t just great because the concept (of a not-as-perfect-as-he-appears Oz) doesn’t just align thematically, but because for those familiar with the film (which is likely most of the viewers) it also conjures up feelings that we associate associate with that film: the journey to empowerment which, ultimately, is what this whole whiteboard video is about.
+This Wizard of Oz reference isn’t just great because the concept (of a not-as-perfect-as-he-appears Oz) doesn’t just align thematically, but because for those familiar with the film (which is likely most of the viewers) it also conjures up feelings that we associate associate with that film: the journey to empowerment which, ultimately, is what this whole whiteboard illustrated video is about.

-2. Mr. Chang Enters the World of Whiteboard Animation
+2. Mr. Chang Enters The World of Whiteboard Animation